Bicategories in Univalent Foundations: Bicategories and Some Examples

-We write $a \onecell b$ for $\B_1(a,b)$ and $f \twocell g$ for $\B_2(f,g)$.
 Mitchell Riley formalized a definition of bicategories as ``categories weakly enriched in categories'' in \UniMath, based on work by Peter LeFanu Lumsdaine.
-These two definitions are equivalent. \begin{proposition} The definition of bicategories given in \Cref{def:bicat} is equivalent to the formalized definition in terms of weak enrichment. \end{proposition}
+We do not reproduce this definition here; it is available as \coqident{Bicategories.WkCatEnrichment.prebicategory}{prebicategory}.
+That definition is equivalent to our definition, in the following sense: \begin{proposition}[\coqident{Bicategories.WkCatEnrichment.hcomp_bicat}{weq_bicat_prebicategory}] The type of bicategories defined in \Cref{def:bicat} is equivalent to the type of bicategories in terms of weak enrichment. \end{proposition}

 For this result, one needs to show that each $\B_1(a,b)$ forms a category whose morphisms are 2-cells.
 Let us introduce this formally.